Pratikshakat/Roadway-Accident-Dashboard/README.md

 # Roadway-Accident-Dashboard
 Executed Academic project to create a Road Accident Dashboard using Roadway Accident Database.
-These dashboards and datasets are designed to provide high-quality information
+These dashboards and datasets are designed to provide high-quality information to citizens, industry, data users, and policy makers.
+Using Charts like Bar, Pie, Donut, Line, Slicers, hyperlink, pivot tables which enables visual overview of data.Executed Academic project to create a Road Accident Dashboard using Roadway Accident Database.
+These dashboards and datasets are designed to provide high-quality information to citizens, industry, data users, and policy makers.
+Using Charts like Bar, Pie, Donut, Line, Slicers, hyperlink, pivot tables which enables visual overview of data.

+Skills: Query Writing · Analytical Skills · DAX · Business Intelligence (BI) · Pivot Tables · Microsoft Excel · Visualization